From Idea to Action

 Execution is highly time-bound

-Nearly half of all founders who move forward do so within the first 10 minutes after validation.
+86.1% of founders who move forward do so within the first 10 minutes after validation.

 After this window closes, execution drops sharply and rarely recovers.